YodaTheCoder/ProjectEulerJS/README.md

 [factors.js](./problems/factors.js) has classes for calculating the highest common factor and lowest commom multiples of two inputs.
 The HCF class makes use of the Prime class from problem 3 to determine the prime factors of the inputs.

+---

+### Problem 6

+[problem6.js](./problems/problem6.js) requires no helper classes to solve, instead it makes use of the JavaScript [Math](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) object to provide the solution.